-- Select BEST answer rather than look for CORRECT answer - Answers may have various shades of gray (i.e. correctness) - Get into the habit of going through each of the answer choices - Highly recommend going through LM 5 ("Ethics Application") - Text reading pages 513-549 - Numerous hypothetical questions with detailed analysis and explanations covering each of the Professional Standards - To prepare for this section, practice as many Ethics questions as possible - On the exam, never ever leave a question unanswered! - No penalty for guessing
+- Apply the process of elimination and use common sense - Select BEST answer rather than look for CORRECT answer - Answers may have various shades of gray (i.e. correctness) - Get into the habit of going through each of the answer choices - Highly recommend going through LM 5 ("Ethics Application") - Text reading pages 251-287 - Numerous hypothetical questions with detailed analysis and explanations covering each of the Professional Standards - To prepare for this section, practice as many Ethics questions as possible - On the exam, never ever leave an Ethics question unanswered! - No penalty for guessing - For exams starting in 2025, the following changes to Standards will be tested: - Standard I (Professionalism): Members must act and maintain competency - Standard V(B) (Client Communication): More disclosures (services & costs) - Standard VI (Conflicts of Interest): Avoid or Disclose Conflicts